Packages and shipment weights

 When you're fulfilling an order, you need to choose a package that matches the type that you want to use:

-You can save your preferred package types on the Shipping settings page or on an order's Fulfillment page in your Shopify admin.
+You can save your preferred package types on the Shipping and delivery settings page or on an order's Fulfillment page in your Shopify admin.
 Most carriers charge by size and weight, so it’s important to keep your packaging small.
 When you're ready to buy a shipping label for your shipment, you can choose which one of your saved packages you want to use.

 Supported package types